karlch/vimiv-qt/docs/documentation/hacking.rst

         tox -e pyqt

+  This requires xorg xvfb to be installed on your system.

 * A linting environment to check the code quality and style using `pylint <https://www.pylint.org/>`_,
   `pycodestyle <http://pycodestyle.pycqa.org/en/latest/>`_ and